Deep Active Learning with Noise Stability: Theoretical Understandings

-Now we present a detailed comparison with BADGE.
+Now we discuss more details comparing with BADGE~\cite{ash2019deep}, which is a state-of-the-art gradient-based active learning algorithm.
 In a multiclass classification problem with softmax activations, given a loss function $L$, BADGE yields the $i$-th block of the gradient of an example $\bm{x}$ as

 where $\bm{\phi}_i$ is the $i$-th row parameters of $\bm{\phi}$, and $p_i$ is the probability for label $i$, thus $\hat{y}=\underset{i}{\argmax} \ p_i$.
-Though our method (based on noise stability) is highly relevant to gradients as shown in Eq~(\ref{eq:zk}), there are two essential differences with BADGE (as well as other related works). \begin{itemize} \item Noise stability avoids explicitly approximating gradients, and hence does not require assuming and marginalizing pseudo labels, which will result in expensive computations.
-Such an issue can be fatal in complex scenarios.
+Though our method (based on noise stability) is highly relevant to gradients as shown in Eq~(\ref{eq:zk}), there are two essential differences with BADGE (as well as other related works). \begin{itemize} \item Noise stability avoids explicitly approximating gradients, and hence does not require the extensive computation of assuming and marginalizing pseudo labels.
+This issue can be fatal in complex scenarios.
 For example, in semantic segmentation (or speech recognition), the number of label assumptions increases exponentially with increase in the number of pixels (or timesteps).
-Therefore, it is infeasible to gather the gradients w.r.t. all possible labels.
-Moreover, poor calibration of DNNs can be detrimental to the estimation of probabilistic predictions~\cite{venkatesh2020ask}, i.e. $p_i$ in Eq~(\ref{eq:badge}). \item In terms of final representations, noise stability resorts to \emph{projected gradients} w.r.t. feature, while BADGE actually relies on \emph{feature itself} and probabilistic predictions.
+Therefore, it is infeasible to gather the gradients w.r.t. all possible labels. \item In terms of final representations, noise stability resorts to \emph{projected gradients} w.r.t. feature, while BADGE actually relies on \emph{feature itself} and probabilistic predictions.
 In terms of uncertainty estimation, the gradient magnitude $\|\nabla_{\bm{\theta}} f(\bm{x};\bm{\theta})\|_2$ is a more meaningful indicator than the magnitude of $f(\bm{x};\bm{\theta})$.
 Besides, in a regression problem, Eq~(\ref{eq:badge}) is meaningless due to the infeasibility of assuming a ground truth label and has to resort to the original feature only.
 In contrast, noise stability is still applicable, taking into account both uncertainty and diversity.

 \end{itemize}